On Unitary Monodromy of Second-Order Ordinary Differential Equations: Unitary Matrix Groups

-Next, suppose that $G$ is reducible and non-abelian and that $\dim(A)= 3$.
-Fix non-commuting $P,Q\in G$; following our argument above, we know that $\tr(P),\tr(Q),\tr(PQ)\in\Real$.
-If $\tr(P)\neq\pm 2$, we again write $P$ in the form~\eqref{eq:eigenbasis}); writing $Q$ as~\eqref{eq:QR_elements}, the reducibility hypothesis allows us to fix $q_{21}=0$.
+Conversely, suppose that $G$ is reducible and non-abelian and that $\dim(A)= 3$.
+Fix non-commuting $P,Q\in G$.
+As before, we know that $\tr(P),\tr(Q),\tr(PQ)\in\RR$.
+If $\tr(P)\neq\pm 2$, we again write $P$ in the form~\eqref{eq:eigenbasis} and $Q$ in the form~\eqref{eq:QR_elements}, and the reducibility hypothesis allows us to fix $q_{21}=0$.
 If $|\tr(P)|>2$, the derived trace conditions show that the diagonals of both $P$ and $Q$ are real; if $|\tr(P)|<2$, they show that all diagonal elements are contained in $S^1$.
 In either case, the non-commuting condition requires $q_{12}\neq 0$, so, by conjugating $G$ appropriately, we fix $q_{12}=1$.
-As such, the real algebra $A'$ generated by $\{1,P,Q\}$ contains the space of real, \emph{strictly} upper-triangular matrices.
-If any of the diagonal elements of $P$ or $Q$ are not real, then $A'$ must also contain the space of \emph{complex}, strictly upper-triangular matrices, and we see that $\dim(A')\geq 4$.
-Otherwise, $A'$ is the algebra of real upper-triangular matrices (of real dimension $3$), and the claim follows.
-Finally, suppose without loss of generality that $\tr(P)=2$, and write $P$ in the form~\eqref{eq:jordan}; as before, write $Q$ as~\eqref{eq:QR_elements} with $q_{21}=0$.
+As such, the real algebra $A'$ generated by $\{I,P,Q\}$ contains the one-dimensional space of real, \emph{strictly} upper-triangular matrices.
+If any of the diagonal elements of $P$ or $Q$ were not real, then $A'$ would also contain the space of \emph{complex}, strictly upper-triangular matrices, and we would find that $\dim(A')\geq 4$.
+Otherwise, $A'$ is exactly the algebra of real upper-triangular matrices, which is unitary by Proposition~\ref{prop:prop1}.
+The final case is that $\tr(P)=\pm 2$.
+We suppose without loss of generality that $\tr(P)=+2$, and write $P$ in the form~\eqref{eq:jordan}.
 For $P$ and $Q$ not to commute, then, we must have $q_{11},q_{22}\neq\pm 1$.
-If $q_{11},q_{22}\notin\Real$, the same argument as before demonstrates that the real algebra $A'$ generated by $\{1,P,Q\}$ has $\dim(A')\geq 4$, and we reach a contradiction.
-Thus, $q_{11},q_{22}\in\Real$, and the only way to satisfy $\dim(A')=3$ is to have $q_{12}\in\Real$ as well.
+If $q_{11},q_{22}\notin\RR$, the same argument as before would demonstrate that the real algebra $A'$ generated by $\{I,P,Q\}$ has $\dim(A')\geq 4$, and we would reach a contradiction.
+Thus, $q_{11},q_{22}\in\RR$, and the only way to satisfy $\dim(A')=3$ is to have $q_{12}\in\RR$ as well.

-For the irreducible case, we first prove that unitarity is equivalent to the stated trace conditions.
+\paragraph*{Irreducible case, trace conditions.} For the irreducible case, we first prove that unitarity is equivalent to the stated trace conditions.
 Fix non-commuting matrices $P,Q\in S$; since all irreducible representations of abelian groups are one-dimensional, such a choice must be possible.
 The forward direction (unitary$\implies$real traces) follows from Lemma~\ref{lem:realtraces}, so we focus on the converse.